kwidoo/relation-builder/README.md

     - [ ] Django
     - [ ] Other

+Disclaimer: When building complex apps, I often forget the order of keys in Belongs To Many and Has Many Through relationships.
+Initially, someone (whom I unfortunately do not know) created a similar app at https://rel.uonick.com/.
+Unfortunately, it is no longer available, so I rebuilt it and included all possible Eloquent relationships.

 Relationships Builder designed to facilitate the creation of Eloquent, Doctrine, Django relationships in your applications.